NETSUKE, hand-carved, made of ivory, around 1900, signed, size 4 x 4.4 cm. Since traditional Japanese clothing had no pockets, everyday items such as

-NETSUKE, carved from ivory, around 1900, signed, size 4 x 4.4 cm.
-Since traditional Japanese clothing had no pockets, everyday objects, such as purses or small stackable containers (inro) for seals, stamp ink, tobacco or even medicine (collectively known as hanging items = Japanese sagemono) had to be attached to the belt (obi).
-So-called netsuke, which have two small holes for a cord to attach them, served as a counterweight and gag for this purpose.
-Belt jewelry remained an accessory of Japanese men's fashion until the 19th century.
+like purses or small stacking boxes (Inro) for seals, stamping ink, tobacco or even medicine (summarized under the term hanging things = Japanese sagemono) are attached to the belt (obi).
+For this purpose, so-called N e t s u k e served as a counterweight and toggles, which have two small holes for a cord for attachment.
+Belt jewelry remained an accessory in Japanese men's fashion until the 19th century.
 These netsuke have developed from everyday objects into miniature works of art with unusual motifs.
-Here the turtle even carries a horse on its shell.
+Here the turtle even has a horse on its shell.

 [hint: this is an automatic translation from German]